Lamden/docs/docs/basics_smart_contracts.md

     if contract_name is None:
         return response.json({'error': '{} does not exist'.format(contract)}, status=404)

-    # Get reference to the contract method to be called
+    # Get a reference to the contract method to be called
     method = getattr(contract, method_name)

     # Call method with supplied arguments and return status